treeverse/lakeFS/design/staging-with-a-queue.md

 ## Introduction

 This design for staging is based on a *queue* that can broadcast to all subscribers.
-Such a queue may be supplied in-process by a Raft library, or by a self-managed queue such as Kafka, or by a hosted queue such as Kafka.
+Such a queue may be supplied in-process by a Raft library, or by a _fast_ self-managed queue such as Kafka, or by a hosted queue (if there is any such).

 ### Required queue properties

 1. Identical broadcast ordering over all members (i.e., a real queue, not a bus).
 2. Reliable at-least-once message delivery.
 3. Checkpoint / playback recover semantics

+### Options for queuing

+This design is directly influenced by the API that Raft exposes to client programs.
+Implementing on Raft is an obvious choice.
+It may be possible to use a queuing solution, possibly a hosted one -- if that has low latency _and_ is cheap enough.

+1. Kafka (if latency low enough).
+[Is there good hosting?]
+1. Kinesis (if latency low enough; probably not, 100ms send-to-receive seems indicated).
+1. AWS SNS.
+This is a FIFO topic, so all members subscribe to it using a FIFO queue (on SQS).
+   Use a *short* retry policy, after which deliver messages to _another_ "dead letter" FIFO queue.
+   I see no easy way to get a current snapshot from SNS (or SQS), so to join just subscribe and push a message that causes at least one member to publish a snapshot for that message... and process from receipt of the snapshot.

+   Still might have too-high latency or be too expensive.
+1. Azure Service Bus??
+1. GCP Pub/Sub???

 ## Operation